 How do you give yourself an industrial piercing?

 You don’t!
-Industrial barbells or any kind of cartilage earring needs to be done professionally to prevent any possible infections or other complications during the healing process.
+Industrial barbells or any kind of cartilage earring needs to be done by a professional piercer at a piercing studio to prevent any possible infections or other complications during the healing process.

 Now that we’ve gone over all of the most important piercing info, let’s go shopping!
 Spencer’s is the headquarters for all of your body jewelry needs.